 DTS has also been instrumental in creating systems for citizens to access government services through the internet.
-The State of Utah received several national recognitions for its commitment to e-government services, including a grade A rating from the Center for Digital Government in the 2018 Digital States survey.
+The State of Utah received several national recognitions for its commitment to e-government services, including driver's license renewals, motor vehicle registrations, professional licensing, and many others.
+Utah DTS received a grade A rating from the Center for Digital Government in the 2018 Digital States survey.
 In 2022 for the second year in a row, The Center for Digital Government named Utah.gov second in the overall state government experience category.
-Utah.gov services won an additional award for notary services and for using artificial intelligence (AI) to analyze resident feedback providing more efficient online services and saving the state money.33
+Utah.gov services won an additional award for notary services and for using artificial intelligence (AI) to analyze resident feedback providing more efficient online services and saving the state money.44